 – Instead of carrying a backpack or arm bag, choose a small backpack that will allow you to move around.

-The price is 150 TL.
-And each tour is limited to only 40 people.
+Each tour is limited to only 40 people.
 To figure out how to sign up, then visit the website.
 Anyone under 18 years old can only participate with their family.
 Meeting Place Address: Avcilar Mahallesi, Dutlu Sokak No: 9, 50180 Goreme Municipality / Nevsehir Merkez / Nevşehir Phone: (0384) 271 33 00 Click here for the location.

 2. Join in on the Free Pottery Workshop in Avanos